mgrep with Founding Engineer Rui Huang

 More tool calls fill the context window with partial information.
 The original intent gets diluted.
 Rui pointed out this is when you see agents hallucinate or get stuck, responding with phrases like "You're absolutely right" without making progress.

-I've found this true in my own work.
 Faster feedback loops matter.
 When an agent uses fewer tokens and gets to the point faster, I can iterate and stay focused.

 Introducing mgrep: Semantic Search for Code